M-74 Nike Missile Site

 Waukesha, Wisconsin

-In operation from 1956 to 1971, the Nike Missile Site in Waukesha, WI, designated M-74, was one of eight missile sites that surrounded Milwaukee, Wisconsin.
-The missile sites were designed to protect urban areas from enemy aerial attack.
+In operation from 1956 to 1971, the Nike Missile site in Waukesha, WI, designated M-74, was one of eight missile sites that surrounded Milwaukee, Wisconsin.
+The missile sites were designed to protect urban areas from enemy bomber attack during the Cold War.

 The M-74 Areas